Donald Trump Supreme Court candidates: Court composition under Trump's second term

 In the intervening years between Trump's two presidencies, Justice Stephen Breyer retired, and was succeeded by Biden nominee Ketanji Brown Jackson.
 Upon the reelection of Trump, speculation of additional vacancies emerged, as three of the Court's justices—Clarence Thomas, Samuel Alito, and Sonia Sotomayor—were all in their seventies.
-In contrast to his first presidency, which predicted an ideological shift of the court, many analysts viewed a potential vacancy as a way to cement the court's conservative leanings.
+In contrast to his first presidency, which created an ideological shift of the court, many analysts viewed a potential vacancy as a way to cement the court's conservative leanings.